buzdin/allure-junit5-course/README.md

 * Place two types of tags on a test case
 * Create a custom tag and place it
 * Create a Test Plan to execute only one tag
+* Create a Test Plan, which includes only one class
-* Create nested test case structure
+* Create nested test case structure with Setup/Teardown methods
 * Disable a test case
+* Run everything and ensure all is working

 ### Lab 3 - Data-Driven Testing in JUnit 5 ###